lawrenceting/lawrenceting.github.io/automator-workflows.md

 Published: true
 ---

 A repository of Automator Workflows that I use to improve my workflow.
-If any of the links are broken, comment below and I'll try to reupload a working link as soon as possible.[^0]
+If any of the links are broken, <a href="#disqus_thread">comment below</a> and I'll try to reupload a working link as soon as possible.

+<a href="{{ site.github.repo }}/Automator-Services/archive/master.zip" target="_blank">Click here to download all.</a>

 Text
 ----------------------